metalcycling/openstructure/modules/io/doc/mmcif.rst

   writer = io.MMCifWriter()

-  # The MMCifWriter is still object of type StarWriter
+  # The MMCifWriter is still an object of type StarWriter
   # I can decorate my mmCIF file with any data I want
   val = io.StarWriterValue.FromInt(42)
   data_item = io.StarWriterDataItem("_the", "answer", val)